-Mobiles phones, pagers or any other communication devices are not allowed inside the premises where the examination is being conducted.
+Mobiles phones, pagers, bluetooth or any other communication devices are not allowed inside the premises where the examination is being conducted.
 Any infringement of these instructions shall entail disciplinary action including ban from future examinations.

-Candiates are advised in their own interest not to bring any of the banned items including mobile phones/pagers to the venue of the examination, as arrangements for safekeeping cannot be assured.
+Candidates are advised in their own interest not to bring any of the banned items including mobile phones/pagers/bluetooth to the venue of the examination, as arrangements for safekeeping cannot be assured.

-Candidates are advised not to bring any valuable/costly items to the Examination Halls, as safekeeping of the same cannot be assured.
+Candidates are advised not to bring any valuable/costly items to the Examination Halls, as safe keeping of the same cannot be assured.
 Commission will not be responsible for any loss in this regard.
+Penalty for wrong Answers

-3. Penalty for wrong Answers THERE WILL BE PENALTY (NEGATIVE MARKING) FOR WRONG AN-SWERS MARKED BY A CANDIDATE IN THE OBJECTIVE-TYPE QUES-TION PAPERS.

-- (i) There are four alternatives for the answer to every question.
-For each question tion for which a wrong answer has been given by the candidate, one third (0.33) of the marks assigned to that question will be deducted as penalty. - (ii) If a candidate gives more than one answer, it will be treated as a wrong answer even if one of the given answers happens to be correct and there will be same penalty as above for that question.

-(iii) If a question is left blank i.e. no answer is given by the candidate, there will - be no penalty for that question.
+- THERE WILL BE PENALTY (NEGATIVE MARKING) FOR WRONG 3.
+ANSWERS MARKED BY A CANDIDATE IN THE OBJECTIVE TYPE QUESTION PAPERS. - There are four alternatives for the answer to every question.
+For each (i) question for which a wrong answer has been given by the candidate, one third (0.33) of the marks assigned to that question will be deducted as penalty. - (ii) If a candidate gives more than one answer, it will be treated as a wrong answer even if one of the given answers happens to be correct and there will be same penalty as above for that question. - If a question is left blank i.e. no answer is given by the candidate, there (iii) will be no penalty for that question.